-Workit Clinic treats opiate addiction in the Bay Area with buprenorphine & online therapy.
+Workit Health treats opiate addiction in the Bay Area with buprenorphine & online therapy.

 We caught up with Dr. Melody Glenn, Workit's CMO, who will be overseeing the Bay Area clinic.